Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: Tactile sensor experiment

 \subsection{Bending test}

-To establish a quantitative relationship between sensor voltage changes and bending angles, we adopted a data-driven approach combining feature selection and regression modeling.
-The experiment involved systematic measurements at six bending angles (0°, 10°, 20°, 30°, 40°, and 50°), with 15 time-series samples recorded for each to ensure statistical robustness.
+To establish a quantitative relationship between sensor voltage changes and bending angles, we adopted a data-driven approach that combines feature selection with linear regression modeling from the scikit-learn \cite{pedregosa2011scikit}.
+The model was trained using 360 bending samples, where the input features correspond to the EIT voltage change, and the output labels represent the ground-truth bending angles in degrees.
+The performance of this approach was evaluated through comprehensive testing of real-time angle prediction capabilities.

-Given the high-dimensional nature of the voltage response data, we first applied a feature selection step by leveraging the discrete nature of the bending angles.
-Using the ANOVA F-test (SelectKBest)\cite{RN1170}, we identified the five most relevant voltage features based on their correlation with bending variations, effectively reducing dimensionality and focusing on the most informative signals.
-These selected features were then used to train a linear regression model, establishing a direct mapping between voltage changes and bending angles.

-The angle estimation performance of the system was evaluated by comparing the estimated angles to the ground truth values (20°, 30°, 40°, and 50°) using five repeated measurements for each angle.
-The mean estimation errors were 3.94°, 2.96°, 0.56°, and 0.28°, respectively, for the ground truth angles, as shown in Figure \ref{Fig9}.
-The standard deviations were 0.19°, 0.14°, 0.54°, and 0.16°, respectively, indicating consistent performance across repeated measurements, particularly at higher angles.
-The overall mean absolute error across all measurements was 1.94° with a standard deviation of 1.73°.
-The results showed that the estimation error decreased significantly with increasing angle, with the smallest error observed at 50°.
-These findings demonstrate that the system achieves reliable angle estimation, particularly for larger bending angles.
-The real-time response of our system in the bending test is demonstrated in the accompanying video.
+Figure \ref{fig:angle_time} (a) presents the real-time prediction results obtained during a continuous bending sequence.
+The predicted angles demonstrate excellent tracking of the actual servo angles, maintaining accuracy even during dynamic transitions.
+This real-time performance is further validated by the correlation analysis, which displays the relationship between predicted and actual angles across the entire test dataset.
+The regression model achieved a high coefficient of determination (R² = 0.997) with a root mean square error (RMSE) of 0.90°, confirming both the accuracy and robustness of the proposed approach in capturing bending behavior.
+The real-time response characteristics of our system during the bending test are demonstrated in the accompanying video, providing visual confirmation of the system's dynamic performance capabilities.